SkymindIO/skil-clients/javascript/docs/DefaultApi.md

 <a name="modelupdate"></a>
 # **modelupdate**
-> ModelStatus modelupdate(deploymentName, modelName, opts)
+> ModelStatus modelupdate(deploymentName, versionName, modelName, opts)

 Update the model to be served